DigitalProductInnovationAndDevelopment/Code-Reviews-of-GUI-Tests/README.md

         with:
           github-token: ${{ secrets.GITHUB_TOKEN }}
           enable-visual-comparison: 'true'  # Compare PR vs main
+          max-test-retries: '2'             # Retry flaky tests
 ```

 **That's it!** The action will:
-1. Run your Playwright tests
+1. Run your Playwright tests with automatic retries
 2. Check code quality with ESLint/Prettier
+3. Analyze test failures and identify patterns
-3. Generate an interactive dashboard
+4. Generate an interactive dashboard with performance metrics
-4. Post a summary comment on your PR
+5. Post an insightful summary comment on your PR

 ## 🏗️ Required Project Structure